 Melissa C. Rodriguez advises clients on the full spectrum of labor and employment law matters.
-This includes single-plaintiff, class, and collective action litigation (both wage and hour and discrimination claims); wage and hour and other employment counseling; and traditional labor work.
+This includes single-plaintiff, class, and collective action litigation (both wage and hour and discrimination claims); wage and hour and other employment counseling; and internal workplace investigations.
 In her litigation practice, she represents employers in individual, class, and collective action litigation, and in administrative agency actions concerning federal and state labor and employment statutes.
-Her clients hail from sectors including the retail, airline, transportation, food services and financial services industries.
+Her clients hail from sectors including the retail, insurance, transportation, food services, and financial services industries.

 In her litigation practice, Melissa handles all aspects of a dispute.
 She presents oral arguments to US federal and state courts (including jury trials), and second-chaired a multiplaintiff litigation in federal court.
-She has defended employers as first- and second-chair in forums such as the American Arbitration Association, and the National Association of Securities Dealers Inc. (now known as the Financial Industry Regulatory Authority, or FINRA).
+She has defended employers as first- and second-chair in forums such as the American Arbitration Association, the Financial Industry Regulatory Authority (FINRA), and JAMS.
 She also represents employers under investigation by administrative agencies, including the US Department of Labor, the US Equal Employment Opportunity Commission (EEOC), and local and state agencies.

 Melissa has experience with a host of federal and state labor and employment statutes.
-These include Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Older Workers Benefit Protection Act, the Equal Pay Act, the Family and Medical Leave Act (FMLA), the Railway Labor Act, New York State and New York City Human Rights Laws, the Fair Labor Standards Act (FLSA), New York Labor Law, and the Sarbanes-Oxley Act.
+These include Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Older Workers Benefit Protection Act, the Equal Pay Act, the Family and Medical Leave Act (FMLA), the Railway Labor Act, New York State and New York City Human Rights Laws, the Fair Labor Standards Act (FLSA), and New York Labor Law..

 In addition to her litigation background, Melissa has advised clients with respect to compliance with the requirements of the FLSA and state law wage and hour requirements.
 Melissa also has conducted a number of comprehensive internal wage and hour audits to assist clients in properly classifying workers as employees or independent contractors or exempt or nonexempt employees and to revise other wage and hour practices as necessary.
 She has also represented clients in federal and state Department of Labor audits and negotiated favorable settlements of violations.